You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 - Array

 He has written extensively in the field of computer security, including coauthoring an award-winning book on UNIX Security, Practical Unix & Internet Security ( O'Reilly and Associates, 1991; 2nd edition 1996; 3rd edition 2003) and a widely-cited book on computer viruses, Computer Viruses (ADAPSO, 1989).
-He has also served as contributing editor to Computer Crime: A Crime-Fighters Handbook ( O'Reilly and Associates, 1995), and Web Security, Privacy and Commerce, ( O'Reilly and Associates, 1997; 2nd edition 2002).
-He has published well over 100 papers and reports on his research.
+He has also served as a contributing editor to Computer Crime: A Crime-Fighter's Handbook ( O'Reilly and Associates, 1995), and Web Security, Privacy, and Commerce, ( O'Reilly and Associates, 1997; 2nd edition 2002).
+He has published well over 150 papers and reports on his research.
 He has also spoken internationally at panels, conferences, symposia, and colloquia on these issues.

 Selected Memberships and Chairmanships